AuZanPs/Fitmatch-project/README.md

 # FitMatch - AI-Powered Fashion Assistant

-FitMatch is an intelligent wardrobe management and styling application that uses AI to help you create perfect outfit combinations from your existing clothing items.
+FitMatch is an intelligent wardrobe management and styling application that helps you organize your clothing and create perfect outfit combinations.

 ## 🌟 Key Features

+### Wardrobe Management
+- Upload and categorize your clothing items
+- Organize by type, color, and brand
+- Visual wardrobe overview

+### Smart Dashboard
+- Quick access to your wardrobe
+- Upload new items easily
+- Intuitive navigation

-### AI Styling Assistant
+### AI Styling Assistant (Coming Soon)
 - Smart outfit generation based on your wardrobe
 - Style preferences customization for different occasions
-- Fashion insights and color analysis
+- Fashion insights and personalized recommendations
-- Interactive styling chat with Gemini AI

 ## 🚀 Live Demo